-Your Live stream just turned into a regular video post on your feed, except one crucial bonus: Facebook continues to promote your Live videos for up to 30 minutes after you’ve closed your stream.
+Your Live stream just turned into a regular video post on your feed, except one crucial bonus: Facebook continues to promote your Live videos for a short period of time after you’ve closed your stream.
 This means your video might already have some virality and buzz to it.
 Take advantage and do these three things:

 If appropriate, link to whatever your main call-to-action was in the video, and always remind people to follow you in the process.

-If you missed someone, make sure to respond in text afterwards.
-Going Live is all about engagement!
+If you missed someone, make sure to respond in text afterward.
+Hosting a live stream is all about engagement!
 Don’t leave them hanging.
 Stick around for at least 30 minutes after you’ve closed out to answer any comments that might pop up.

-Don’t jump into this with one Live video and expect there to be 20, 50 or 100 viewers.
-You need to commit to at least 15 Lives in order to make this a concrete test for you to start gaining some traction.
+That being said, don’t jump into this with one Live video and expect there to be 20, 50 or 100 viewers.
+You need to commit to at least 15 Facebook Live streams for your business in order to make this a concrete test for you to start gaining some traction.

-To really hit this thing head on, I recommend posting every other day for a month, test multiple different calls-to-action, post across your page, your business page, and many groups, and see how people respond.
+To really hit this thing head-on, it’s recommended that you post every other day for a month, test multiple different calls-to-action, post across your page, your business page, and many groups, and see how people respond.

 Getting tangible results for your business requires focus and a solid strategy.